 If you would like further help on how to approach and negotiate with your creditors there are several organisations which offer free, independent advice.
 These organisations are listed below.

 - Citizens Advice.
-Contact your local Citizens Advice for advice in person or by phone or go to www.citizensadvice.org.uk
+Contact your local bureau for advice in person, over the phone or go to www.citizensadvice.org.uk

 - National Debtline on 0808 808 4000 and www.nationaldebtline.org

 - StepChange on 0800 138 1111 (they recommend completing their online budget form first) and www.stepchange.org

 - PayPlan www.payplan.com

 - Money Advice Scotland Helpline on 0141 572 0237 and www.moneyadvicescotland.org.uk

 Taking over the finances for the first time